 Paul Ferris (du Fer) has over 30 years experience working within the entertainment industry.
 He has worked as a Company Stage Manager, Tour Manager, Associate Producer and Producer.

 Paul trained at the Guildhall School of Music and Drama, London and whilst there worked on many productions including Bernstein’s Mass under the direction of Leonard Bernstein himself.
 He also worked on Bernstein’s musical Wonderful Town and Verdi’s opera Falstaff, both of which also performed at the Arts Theatre, Cambridge.
 He started his professional career by working on David Merrick’s musical 42nd Street at the Theatre Royal, Drury Lane in 1984 and on a Royal Variety Performance in the presence of Her Majesty Queen Elizabeth II and the Duke of Edinburgh at the same theatre in 1985 and featuring stars such as Stephanie Lawrence, Jean Simmons, Elisabeth Welch, Alice Faye, Martin Shaw, Ron Moody, Frankie Vaughan, Roy Castle, Sarah Brightman, Norman Wisdom, Joan Collins, Celeste Holme, Beryl Reid, Jose Carreras, Don Ameche and Lauren Bacall.

 Included a repertory season at the Connaught Theatre, Worthing, various productions at the Brighton Festival and Edinburgh Festival as well as London Fringe productions of Miss Julie directed by Alan L. Strong at the Cafe Theatre and The Rivals directed by Carole Todd at the Boulevard Theatre.
-He has also worked on national and international tours of productions such as Blood Brothers, What The Butler Saw, Much Ado About Nothing, The Death of Arthur, The Dresser, Forty Years On, The Provok’d Wife, A Pageant, A Cricket Match, Move Over Mrs. Markham with the late Peggy Mount, Ray Cooney’s farce One For The Pot, Alan Ayckbourn’s play Affairs In A Tent, See How They Run, Birthday Suite by Robin Hawdon, Nobody’s Perfect by Simon Williams, Who Goes Bare? by Richard Harris & Leslie Darbon, The Game of Murder by Victor Leigh and a national tour of Hi-De-Hi! by Jimmy Perry and David Croft.
+He has also worked on national and international tours of productions such as Blood Brothers, What The Butler Saw, Much Ado About Nothing, The Death of Arthur, The Dresser, Forty Years On, The Provok’d Wife, A Pageant, A Cricket Match, Move Over Mrs. Markham with Peggy Mount, Ray Cooney’s farce One For The Pot, Alan Ayckbourn’s play Affairs In A Tent, See How They Run, Birthday Suite by Robin Hawdon, Nobody’s Perfect by Simon Williams, Who Goes Bare? by Richard Harris & Leslie Darbon, The Game of Murder by Victor Leigh and a national tour of Hi-De-Hi! by Jimmy Perry and David Croft.